balvig/chili/README.md

 ### Current Issues

-- Deface caches overrides in production.
-Monkey patch?
+- Can only have one override per engine per partial due to the way I'm grabbing the class from the override
 - Haven't found a good way to modify existing controller actions
+- Need to use DSL branch from deface

 ### Minor niggles

 - Have to add gemspec to main app
-- Can only have one override per engine per partial due to the way I'm grabbing the class from the override
-- Need to use DSL branch from deface
 - Request specs don't have access to path helpers